-The clinical practice guidelines developed by the American College of Critical Care Medicine of the Society of Critical Care Medicine provide a detailed review of issues related to the sustained use of NMBAs in critically ill patients (1).
+The clinical practice guidelines developed by the American College of Critical Care Medicine of the Society of Critical Care Medicine and updated in 2016, provides a detailed review of issues related to the sustained use of NMBAs in critically ill patients (2).
 The physiology of the neuromuscular receptor and pharmacology of NMBAs used in the ICU setting are reviewed.
-Additionally, methods of monitoring and complications are discussed and recommendations are provided.
-An evidence-based review focusing on the use of NMBAs in critically ill septic patients provides recommendations specific to this population (2).
+Additionally, methods of monitoring and complications are discussed, and recommendations are provided.
+An evidence-based review focusing on the use of NMBAs in critically ill septic patients provides recommendations specific to this population (3).

-Selected studies addressing monitoring and complications are discussed below.
+Selected studies addressing indications, monitoring and complications are discussed below.